-In the main program, you will print the measured speed, desired speed, and duty cycle to the screen.
+In the main program, you will display the measured speed, desired speed, and duty cycle on the LCD display.

 Your values of k will probably be different than the values in these notes because speed vs. duty cycle, time constant, and maximum speed will most likely be different than the values I used.